imchrisafk/dotfiles/README.md

 # dotfiles

 A collection of my personal configuration files.
-So far encompassing bash, mpv, neovim, and starship.
+So far encompassing bash, konsole, mpv, neovim, and starship.

 ## Repository Structure